swiss-art-research-net/bso-data-pipeline/README.md

 bash run.sh
 ```

-This will execute all tasks defined in the taskfile.
+This will execute all relevant tasks to populate the platform with the data.

 To only process a limited number of records (for testing purposes) add the `-l` parameter:
 ```sh